Profitbase/Episode-Docs/articles/invision/docs/accesscontrol/httpapi.md

 *Required*
 api_key=[api key]

+> [!NOTE]
-**Note!** Optionally, you can provide the api key as a header named x-api-key
+> Optionally, you can provide the api key as a header named x-api-key

 **Method**